Why charter your own snorkelling Liveaboard in Komodo?

 Ris recommended we source a big boat directly from the harbour.
 It should have a minimum of 3 engines, and capable of going at least 8 knots.
 The best reefs are far out from Labuan Bajo, plus Komodo seas can be unpredictable, as we were soon to find out.

-The harbour at Labuan Bajo is a community on water, packed full of boats in all shapes and sizes.
+The harbour at Labuan Bajo is a community on water, packed full of all kinds of small boats and liveaboards.
 There weren’t any other tourists shopping, so our presence was welcomed by the boat owners as they each invited us onboard for a look around.

 After viewing several different options, and bargaining with the captains, we finally decided on a two cabined 52ft long boat.
 We were comfortable with the engines and most importantly, we loved its open top sleeping deck.
 The boat could fit up to 8 passengers on board, but we were happy to have it all to ourselves.